amadeus4dev/amadeus-flight-booking-django/README.md

 ./venv/scripts/activate.bat
 ```

-For authentication add your API key/secret to your `.bashrc` or `.zshrc` files.
+For authentication add your API key/secret to your environmental variables.

 ```sh
 export AMADEUS_CLIENT_ID=YOUR_API_KEY